Semptic/foundry-no-dice-no-cry/README.md

 - `firefox-extension/` – Manifest V2 stub for Mozilla Firefox.

 These stubs share a tiny TypeScript library that logs when **No Dice, No Cry!** installs.
 Each extension's background script registers this handler with its browser's runtime API and bundles the result into its own directory.
+Before installing, the script confirms the active tab is running Foundry VTT by checking for `window.game`.

 ### Building the extensions